Customs Broker

 Logistics Term

-A customs broker is a private individual, partnership, corporation, or association licensed and regulated by U.S Customs and Border Protection (CBP) to help exporters and importers meet federal requirements governing exports and imports.
 A customs broker submits the required information and fees to CBP on behalf of the importer or exporter.
-A customs broker must be knowledgeable in the admissibility requirements, valuation, entry procedures, applicable taxes, rates of duty, and fees for imported goods.
+He or she must be knowledgeable in the admissibility requirements, valuation, entry procedures, applicable taxes, rates of duty, and fees for imported goods.

-To become a customs broker, one must pass the Customs Broker License Examination, submit a broker license application with charges, and wait for CBP approval.
 The examination takes four and a half hours to complete, and you must attain a minimum of 75%.
 In addition, you pay $200 for the broker license plus the processing fee.
 Examination registration must be done 30 days before the actual date, and you have to pay $390.